-To many people, sometimes even experienced doctors, the involuntary movements, limited mobility, abnormal muscular postures, and verbal tremors that are symptomatic of dystonia simply point to other neuromuscular disorders, such as Parkinson’s disease or Tourette’s syndrome .
+To even experienced doctors, the involuntary movements, limited mobility, abnormal muscular postures, and verbal tremors that are symptomatic of dystonia simply point to other neuromuscular disorders, such as Parkinson’s disease or Tourette syndrome.
 To make matters more confusing, dystonia is not just one medical condition, but a group of movement disorders that affect either a single muscle or group of muscles primarily in the arms, legs, or neck.

 Several distinct patterns of dystonia fall under the dystonia movement disorders umbrella.
-Symptoms generally involve:
+Symptoms can involve:

 In early-onset dystonia, symptoms first appear around age 12, usually in an arm or a leg.
 Dystonia can spread, affecting other parts of the body.
 For others, dystonia symptoms emerge in late adolescence or early adulthood.
 The older a person is when symptoms appear, the more likely dystonia will remain limited to a particular area.

 Early advocates came from among one affected group—musicians.
 Because of the nature of their work, musicians are among the first to notice abnormal muscular changes when practicing or performing.
 Musicians with Dystonia is a group that specializes in helping musicians who struggle with task-specific focal dystonia, which can sideline a music career.
 Although there are no definitive treatments available, some musicians have reclaimed their careers by learning how to reduce symptoms using sensory tricks.
 These include switching hands, using different fingers, or using touch near the area of abnormal movement.
 These methods may also be used in combination with other treatments, such as botulinum toxin injections.